Muslim–Quraysh War

-Muhammad died just two years after the Conquest of Mecca in 632.
+Muhammad died just two years after that.
 The war holds high importance and significance in the history of Islam and forms a major part of Muhammad's biography (Seerah or Seerat un-Nabi).
 The war also paved the way for the Early Islamic expansion throughout the Arabian Peninsula and beyond.

 Background

-The rise of Islam and the Hijrah
+Rise of Islam and Hijrah

 Muhammad proclaimed prophethood (nubuwwah) at the age of 40 to his tribe, the Quraysh, in Mecca.
 After his followers were persecuted by the Quraysh, Muhammad ordered them to move to Abyssinia to seek refuge in 615, where they were welcomed with open arms.
 After the death of his uncle Abu Talib in 619, Muhammad, the prophet of Islam, was lacking someone who provided him security in an increasingly hostile environment in Mecca.
 After several failed attempts to reach for tribes outside of Mecca, he contacted the Khazraj of Medina (then Yathrib).
 Six of them converted to Islam.

 In Medina, they spread the word of Muhammad and Islam and in February 621, a new delegation reached Mecca, among them were two members of the community of Banu Aws.
 The Khazraj and Aws were rivals at this time, fighting for control of Medina.
 Muhammad mediated a ceasefire between the two parties and sent them back to Medina, accompanied by a reciter of the Quran.
 Islam slowly grew in Medina before in March 622, a new delegation, this time numbering 72 people, consulted with Muhammad.
 They pledged their readiness to wage war against Muhammad's enemies.
 The Meccans, who heard rumours of this meeting and realized that this was a call to war, failed an attempt to assassinate Muhammad in May 622.

 After being threatened with murder by the Quraysh, Muhammad received pledges of protection from the Ansar of Yathrib.
-He then allowed his followers to emigrate to the city, before leaving for Yathrib in 624 himself.
+He then allowed his followers to emigrate to the city, before leaving for Yathrib in 622 himself.
 Following his migration, Muhammad took to intercepting the caravans of the Quraysh as a means of retaliation and compensation for the wealth lost by his Meccan companions.
 Muhammad fled, together with his companion Abu Bakr, to Medina, in what is known as the Hijrah.